-Steel Dynamics is a pretty big company.
-It has a market capitalization of US$12b.
-Normally institutions would own a significant portion of a company this size.
-Taking a look at our data on the ownership groups (below), it seems that institutional investors have bought into the company.
+Steel Dynamics has a market capitalization of US$12b, so it's too big to fly under the radar.
+We'd expect to see both institutions and retail investors owning a portion of the company.
+Our analysis of the ownership of the company, below, shows that institutional investors have bought into the company.
 Let's take a closer look to see what the different types of shareholders can tell us about Steel Dynamics.

 What Does The Institutional Ownership Tell Us About Steel Dynamics?

-Steel Dynamics already has institutions on the share registry.
-Indeed, they own a respectable stake in the company.
-This suggests some credibility amongst professional investors.
-But we can't rely on that fact alone since institutions make bad investments sometimes, just like everyone does.
+We can see that Steel Dynamics does have institutional investors; and they hold a good portion of the company's stock.
+This implies the analysts working for those institutions have looked at the stock and they like it.
+But just like anyone else, they could be wrong.
 It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
 So it is worth checking the past earnings trajectory of Steel Dynamics, (below).
 Of course, keep in mind that there are other factors to consider, too.

 Insider Ownership Of Steel Dynamics